00tanveer/roadmaps/content/4-david-singleton--ryan-peterman.md

 current_company: /dev/agents
 company_size: 10s
 yoe-starting: 2002
-episode_date: ""
+episode_date: 29/08/2025
-episode_duration: ""
+episode_duration: 126
-episode_title: "Intern to Microsoft Distinguished Engineer in 11 Promotions (Career Story)"
+episode_title: Intern to Microsoft Distinguished Engineer in 11 Promotions (Career Story)
-episode_description: "David Fowler went from an intern to a Distinguished Engineer at Microsoft.
-That’s 11 different promotions all at the same company.
-I asked him about everything he learned by going through that process.
-We covered projects that had a significant impact on his career and his promotions.
-Also, since he’s been at the company for over 17 years he also shared big company tips he has and perspective on how Microsoft’s culture changed after Satya became CEO."
-guest_background: "Intern to Distinguished Engineer at Microsoft (11 promotions)" [Before Google, Joining Google, Deciding to try management, How to decide on EM vs IC, Biggest gap in managing managers, The difference between VP and Senior EM, How to communicate well, How managers can scale themselves, How to build a new engineering site, What kept him at Google, The story behind joining Stripe, Comparing and constrasting cultures, How to set culture, Is Stripe too reliable?, Hiring at scale without Leetcode, Lessons learned working with Stripe’s leadership, Why leave Stripe, How his AI startup plans to compete, Career reflections: regrets, what went well, Top book & habit that impacted his career, Advice for younger self]

-# Stripe CTO on What Grew His Career, Hiring Without Leetcode, Coding as a Leader (Career Story)
-## David Singleton was the CTO at Stripe for 7 years before he left to start /dev/agents.
+episode_description: David Singleton was the CTO at Stripe for 7 years before he left to start /dev/agents.
 Prior to Stripe, he grew from a junior engineer to a VP at Google.
 I recently asked him about everything he knows about career growth and being an excellent engineering leader.
 We discussed how Stripe hired at scale without Leetcode, why he thinks all engineering leaders should write code, the book that impacted his career most and many more topics.
+guest_background: Intern to Distinguished Engineer at Microsoft (11 promotions)
+topics: [Before Google, Joining Google, Deciding to try management, How to decide on EM vs IC, Biggest gap in managing managers, The difference between VP and Senior EM, How to communicate well, How managers can scale themselves, How to build a new engineering site, What kept him at Google, The story behind joining Stripe, Comparing and constrasting cultures, How to set culture, "Is Stripe too reliable?", Hiring at scale without Leetcode, Lessons learned working with Stripe’s leadership, Why leave Stripe, How his AI startup plans to compete, Career reflections - regrets - what went well, Top book & habit that impacted his career, Advice for younger self]
+---
 Transcript
-00:00:56 — Before Google
+### Before Google
 Ryan:

 [00:00:56] The first thing I wanted to ask you is how did you get into programming to begin with?